WHATS HOT

 Dreamstime 10206260

-Any will tell you that is a joyous in their life, but what they may not tell you is that there are a number of that come along with it – some of which can be very serious.
-One such risk is a condition known as bacterial vaginosis, which can pose a serious threat to the of the mother and child.
+Any will tell you that is a joyous time in their life, but what they may not tell you is that there are a number of risks that come along with it – some of which can be very serious.
+One such risk is a condition known as bacterial vaginosis, which can pose a serious threat to the of the and .
 If you are pregnant, it is important to be aware of these risks and take steps to yourself and your child.

 What Is Bacterial Vaginosis?